mstrutt/mstrutt.co.uk/_blog-posts/2022-02-16-new-years-resolutions-vs-habits.markdown

 ---
 layout: post
 title: New Year's Resolutions going up in smoke?
 Try habits instead
-preview: It’s February - which, by now, is usually the point in the year where I realise I’ve already failed most of my _New Year’s Resolutions_.
+preview: It’s February - which, by now, is usually the point in the year where I realise I’ve already failed most of my New Year’s Resolutions.
 This year though, I’ve approached things a little differently.
 I’ve swapped my goals for habits.
 date: 2022-02-18 16:35:00
 image: /images/blog/new-years-resolutions.jpg
 image_alt: 'Fireworks visible though a haze of smoke'